 How much money do you need to travel the world for 5 months as a couple?

-How much does it cost to travel the world?
+How much does it cost to go traveling for 5 months?

 Average daily costs per country